claydotio/clay-mobile/specs/game-discovery.md

 * Firefox OS - I think they have an API to save to device

 #### Resolution
-Obviously this needs to be responsive.
-We may want to change the layout on a portrait vs landscape basis as well (Cristian's court)
+Obviously this needs to be responsive, but we'll lock it in portrait for now.
 Need to account for retina devices with the promo images

 ### PERFORMANCE REQUIREMENTS
 First view < 5s load time for [http://www.webpagetest.org](WebPageTest) (this does not include all initial images).